 In general I think it makes sense to use points currencies where you can earn the most points per dollar spent, and the good news is that there are several cards that can help you maximize your Citi ThankYou points.

-If you have the Citi Double Cash in conjunction with the Citi Premier, then rewards can be transfered to Citi’s airline and hotel partners at a 1:1 ratio.
+If you have the Citi Double Cash in conjunction with the Citi Premier, then rewards can be transferred to Citi’s airline and hotel partners mostly at a 1:1 ratio.

 Overlapping Citi ThankYou points transfer partners